 The second are the Google search ads, which display at the top of the Google results page as you can see below:

-You can identify a Google search ad by the little, green “Ad” box that appears next to the URL below the page title.
+A Google search ad can be easily recognized by the small, green “Ad” label displayed next to the URL beneath the page title.

-At Beacon, we recommend that our medical spa clients use a strategic mix of paid ads and tactics to achieve rank organically.
+At Beacon, we recommend that our clients running med spa Google ads also use a strategic mix of paid ads and tactics to achieve rank organically.

-Whereas Google search ads are composed of just three pieces, a headline, a URL, and a description, Google display ads offer more flexibility.
+Google search ads consist of three essential elements: a headline, a URL, and a description.
+In contrast, Google display ads provide a greater level of flexibility.

-To be effective in Google advertising for your medical spa, you will want a solid understanding of the Google advertising algorithm, bidding structure, and cost.
+To be effective in Google advertising for medical spas, you will want a solid understanding of the Google advertising algorithm, bidding structure, and cost.